Bachelor of Science in Mathematics

 (18 credits) Six courses from the 300 level mathematics course offerings, chosen in consultation with the faculty advisor, so that three of the following options are completed.***

-** A course within the additional requirements may be replace by a chair-approved course offering of MATH 380 with the appropriate content.
+*** A course within the additional requirements may be replaced by a chair-approved course offering of MATH 380 with the appropriate content.

 (6 credits) Students can tailor their program to academic interests and career goals with elective choices.
 Students must take at least 2 additional 3 credit, 300-level courses.
 A list of these courses and their descriptions can be found here: List of Courses